 Disclaimer: Any and all information provided by Not Putting on a Shirt and its representatives is for informational purposes only and should not to be considered as medical or legal advice.
 This information is not intended to diagnose, prescribe, treat, or cure any medical condition.
 Statements should not be taken as a substitute for medical advice from a licensed physician.
 In using the communications, documents, forms and other information from Not Putting on a Shirt, you accept the terms and conditions of this disclaimer.

-When you’re unhappy with your surgical result, you have options.*
+Unhappy with your surgical result?
+You’re not alone, and you may have options.

 Skip to Section